-While we are getting a fun guided tour and eating our way through this beautiful market, most people are actually shopping for their dinner.
-The Market Hall is where locals shop regularly for food, just like going to your local grocery store back in the states.
+While we are getting a fun guided tour and eating our way through this beautiful market, most people are shopping for their dinner.
+The Market Hall is where locals regularly shop for food, just like going to your local grocery store back in the states.
 And you can find it all here … from fish, poultry, and meat to veggies, fruits, and spices.

 Before leaving the Market Hall, we sample three kinds of cheese, including a type of cottage cheese covered in chocolate.
 Barbi explains that this type of cheese is a typical snack for children when they arrive home from school in the afternoon.

 Continuing Our Budapest Tour – Tasting Outside the Market

 Our group heads outside next for more tantalizing tastes of Budapest.
-First stop, a gourmet chocolate shop, Chocolate Rozsavolgyi .
-The chocolate here is awesome and award-winning.
-This shop and the chocolate was yummy, but somewhat out of order as our next stop was lunch.
+First stop, a gourmet chocolate shop, Chocolate Rozsavolgyi.
+The chocolate here is fantastic and award-winning.
+This shop and the chocolate are yummy, but the timing is somewhat out of order as our next stop is lunch.